reframe-hpc/reframe/docs/running.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 As we have seen in the `"ReFrame tutorial" <tutorial.html>`__, every regression test may be associated with a set of tags.
 Using the ``-t`` or ``--tag`` option you can select the regression tests associated with a specific tag.
-For example the following will list all the tests that have a ``maintenance`` tag:
+For example the following will list all the tests supported by the current system that have a ``maintenance`` tag:

 .. code-block:: bash